phil-opp/blog_os/blog/content/edition-2/posts/04-testing/index.md

 }
 ```

-The test uses the `assert_eq` to assert that `0` and `1` are equal.
-This of course fails, so that our test panics as desired.
+The test uses `assert_eq` to assert that `0` and `1` are equal.
+Of course, this fails, so our test panics as desired.
 Note that we need to manually print the function name using `serial_print!` here because we don't use the `Testable` trait.

 When we run the test through `cargo test --test should_panic` we see that it is successful because the test panicked as expected.
 When we comment out the assertion and run the test again, we see that it indeed fails with the _"test did not panic"_ message.